-First of all, you take the cover of your chainsaw off, then you remove the chain and the bar of the chainsaw.
-It’s advised to clean these two chainsaw parts with the use of a special or a household cleaner or a mixture of ammonia and water, rinse the chain and the bar and let them dry fully before putting them to the place of storage.
+First of all, you take the cover of your chainsaw off, then you remove the chain and the bar of the chainsaw from the chain drive gear.
+It’s advised to clean these two parts of a chainsaw (as well as the brake stop) with the use of a special or a household cleaner or a mixture of ammonia and water, rinse the chain and the bar and let them dry fully before putting them to the place of chainsaw storage.

-A good idea is to use a protective oil to spray the chain and the bar of your chainsaw.
+A good idea is to use a protective oil to spray the chain bar and chain of chainsaws.

-If you are going to store a pole saw, it’s recommended to take the handle off the instrument and remove the chain and the bar as well.
+If you are going to store a chainsaw, it’s recommended to take the rear handle and the brake handles off the instrument and remove the bar and chain as well.
+The rear handle and the brake stop should be cleaned separately.
 In fact, these saws need to be stored carefully like traditional chainsaws.

 The Third Step – To Clean The Air Breather

-Another thing which you should do is to clean the air breather of your chainsaw.
-To do it best of all you need to check the owner’s manual so that you can know exactly how your air breather is cleaned.
+Another thing which you should do is to clean the air vent of your chainsaw.
+To do it best of all you need to check the owner’s manual so that you can know exactly how your air vent is cleaned.
 Why do we need to check it?
-It’s so because the way to clean it is different for various chainsaw models.
+It’s so because the way to clean most breathers is different for various chainsaws.

-In fact, for cleaning most of them you can apply soapy water and then blow them dry using compressed air.
+In fact, for cleaning most of them you can apply soapy water and then blow the chainsaw dry using canned air.